The first month of the autumn,

-September, is also a hot month in
+September, there is a significant decrease in rainfall in

 Temperature